fox-one/pando/design.md

 ## Actions

-all actions supported by Pando with groups cat,flip,oracle,proposal,sys and vat. see [core/action](core/action.go) for details.
+All actions supported by Pando with groups cat,flip,oracle,proposal,sys and vat. see [core/action](core/action.go) for details.

 ### Sys - system operations